Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Problem Statement

 which capture a wide range of restrictions (e.g. joint range limitations, joint velocity limits, actuator saturation, surfaces that the robot end effector cannot come into contact with).
 The system is also subject to a \emph{soft} constraint

-This constraint identifies a surface that the robot is allowed to come into contact with, but must do so with a limited amount of energy.
+This defines a surface the robot may contact, but only with a limited amount of energy.
+Both $h(q,\dot q,u)$ and $s(q)$ are assumed to be $C^1$ continuous.
 The robotic arm is in \emph{free motion} if $s(q)<0$ and is in \emph{contact} if $s(q)\geq0$.

-Depending on the application, treating $s(q)< 0$ as a hard constraint may be overly restrictive.
-In fact, contact with the environment is often desirable, as long as it is safe.
-The objective of this paper is to develop a constrained control strategy that seamlessly transitions between free motion and contact by leveraging the notion of compliance.
-The envisioned controller must satisfy the following objectives: \begin{itemize} \item Enforce $h(q,\dot q,u)\leq0$ at all times; \item Enforce $s(q)<0$ \textbf{-OR-} allow safe contact; \item If possible, steer the robotic arm to a reference $r\in\reals ^n$; \item Run in real-time with a limited computational footprint. \end{itemize} Building upon prior success in the domain of provably safe real-time constrained control of robotic arms \cite{ERG_Robot,RRT+ERG}, this paper addresses contact by leveraging the inherent ability of the ERG framework to handle ``OR'' constraints \cite{OR_constraints}.
+Treating $s(q)< 0$ as a hard constraint is often overly restrictive, since contact is frequently desirable if safe.
+We develop a constrained control strategy that transitions seamlessly between free motion and contact via compliance, satisfying: \begin{itemize} \item Enforce $h(q,\dot q,u)\leq0$ at all times; \item Enforce $s(q)<0$ \textbf{-OR-} allow safe contact; \item If possible, steer the arm to a reference $r\in\reals ^n$; \item Run in real-time with a low computational footprint. \end{itemize} Building on prior work on provably safe real-time constrained control of robotic arms \cite{ERG_Robot,RRT+ERG}, this paper addresses contact by leveraging the ability of the ERG framework to handle ``OR'' constraints.